Finding An OCD Therapist: UK Options For Obsessive-Compulsive Disorder

 Lifestyle changes

-Types of therapy modalities for OCD
+Types of therapy modalities for OCD: CBT, ERP, and other first-line treatments

 Cognitive behavioural therapy (CBT)

-The goal of CBT is to help participants learn to reframe negative thought processes that are underlying their OCD symptoms.
+The goal of CBT is to help participants learn to reframe negative thought processes that underlie their OCD symptoms.
 For example, someone with OCD may believe that they must turn their lock a specific number of times when leaving their home or harm will befall a family member.
 An OCD therapist can help this person acknowledge the irrational nature of their obsession and replace it with a more helpful thought pattern.
 They may, for instance, ask the participant to consider the evidence that their loved one will be harmed, helping them challenge their belief and alleviate the distress surrounding it.

 Exposure and response prevention (ERP)

 Exposure and response prevention (ERP) therapy is another evidence-based treatment modality for OCD.
-A form of cognitive behavioural therapy, ERP involves gradually exposing the participant to situations that they find distressing and helping them manage their urges to engage in compulsive behaviors.
+A form of cognitive behavioural therapy, ERP involves gradually exposing the participant to situations that they find distressing and helping them manage their urges to engage in compulsive behaviours.

 The therapist will usually have the participant list the scenarios that they find most distressing.
 They will then gradually expose them to anxiety-provoking situations in a safe and guided way, starting with the least distressing, while helping them manage their emotional response.
 This approach can help treat anxiety associated with obsessions and reduce the individual’s urge to engage in compulsions.
 Some research suggests that exposure and response prevention therapy can decrease symptoms of anxiety by an average of approximately 48%.